Game Lodges: Find the perfect family-friendly one

 At Shamwari Private Game Reserve, there is a Kids on Safari Adventure Centre.
 A one of its kind play area for children of all ages!

-If your littles ones are too young to join on game drives or if the weather is unfavourable, there are many safari themed indoor activities to keep the little ones busy:
+If your little ones are too young to join on game drives or if the weather is unfavourable, there are many safari-themed indoor activities to keep the little ones busy:

 - Arts and crafts – painting, drawing and making your own crafts